tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 </p>

 To evaluate the calibration result, the user can measure that the calibrated radar points (green) are closer than the initial radar points (red) to the lidar points.

+## FAQ

+- During the calibration, why the reflector detection didn't show on the rviz

+  1. Make sure the center of the reflector faces toward the radar sensor, and the height of the reflector is enough for the radar to detect.